Update December 2023:

 Just three injuries.
 Total recall.

-Have Tesla’s fires been a “death blow” to the brand or model?
+Have Tesla’s high rate of deaths from fires been a “death blow” to the brand or model?

-The answer is clear.
-Who can forget in 2016 when a test drive erupted in fire and the Tesla response was… they don’t know why and they aren’t going to investigate further.
+The answer is sadly no. Look back at 2016 when a test drive erupted in fire and the Tesla response was… safety is “unclear” to them and they aren’t going to investigate further.

 Tesla spokesman in France said that “the fire was caused by a bolted electrical connection that had been improperly tightened.”
 He added that the electrical connections are normally installed by a robot, but in that particular car, the connection was installed manually.
 It’s unclear why the connection wasn’t done by a robot like it typically is, but the spokesman did say that there has never been a similar incident in another car.